For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 ‘Girtin’ lower left, by Thomas Girtin (the signature has been cut, suggesting that it once extended onto an original mount which has been lost)

-- Viewed in 2001 and from the Collection Website as 'A Bridge in a Wooded Valley'
+Viewed in 2001; described in the museum's website as 'A Bridge in a Wooded Valley'

 Provenance